--Be aware that the failure of the workpiece, or accessories, or even of the inserted tool itself can generate high-velocity projectiles.
+- Be aware that failure of the workpiece or accessories, or even of the inserted tool itself can generate high-velocity projectiles.

--Always wear impact-resistant eye protection during the operation of the drill or tapper.
+- Always wear impact-resistant eye protection during operation of the die grinder or when changing accessories on the tool.
 The grade of protection required should be assessed for each use.